linode/docs/docs/applications/remote-desktop/using-vnc-to-operate-a-desktop-on-ubuntu-16-04.md

  - '[RealVNC](https://www.realvnc.com/)'
 ---

-VNC, or *virtual network computing*, is a graphical desktop sharing system that allows you to control one computer remotely from another.
+*Virtual network computing*, or VNC, is a graphical desktop sharing system that allows you to control one computer remotely from another.
 A VNC server transfers keyboard and mouse events, and displays the remote host's screen via a network connection, which allows you to operate a full desktop environment on your Linode.

 This guide explains how to install a graphic desktop environment on your Linode running Ubuntu 16.04 and how to connect to it from your local computer using VNC.